Diophantine Geometry over Groups VIII: Stability

-Let $Duo$ be one of the (universal) duo limit groups $Duo^2_1,\ldots,Duo^2_{t_2}$ that are associated with $Cov(p,q)$, and suppose that $Duo=<e_1,d_1>*_{<e_0,d_0>} \, <e_2,d_2>$.
-We view $Duo$ as a graded limit group with respect to the parameter subgroup $<e_2,d_2>$.
-With each specialization of $Duo$ there exists an associated extra specialization of the (terminal) rigid or solid limit group, $Rgd(x,p,q,a)$ or $Sld(x,p,q,a)$.
-With $Duo$ we further associate the Diophantine condition that forces the associated extra specialization of the rigid or solid limit group to be either flexible (not rigid or not strictly solid), or to coincide with one of the rigid specializations, or to belong to one of the strictly solid families of specializations, that appear in the corresponding (restricted) specialization: $(x_1,\ldots,x_s,y_1,\ldots,y_m,r_1,\ldots,r_s,p_0,q_0,a)$, i.e. we add a Diophantine condition that forces the collection of specializations not to satisfy property (3) in the definition of the collection of specializations that are collected in each step of the construction of the second diagram.
+With $Duo$ we further associate the Diophantine condition that forces the associated extra specialization of the rigid or solid terminal limit group of $GRes$ to be either flexible (not rigid or not strictly solid), or to coincide with one of the rigid values, or to belong to one of the strictly solid families of values, that appear in the corresponding (induced) value of generators of the subgroup $Wit$: $(x_1^0,\ldots,x_s^0,y_1^0,\ldots,y_m^0,r_1^0,\ldots,r_s^0,p_0,q_0,a)$.
+I.e. we add a Diophantine condition that forces the collection of values not to satisfy property (3) in the definition of the collection of values that are collected in each step of the construction of the diagrams $Diag^2_i$, and their associated duo limit groups: $Duo^2_1,\ldots,Duo^2_{t_2}$.